Tad, Drex & Kara’s Snake Oil: If it Hisses, it Misses Contest

 Contest Line: 404-741-0985

 Watch FOX’s new game show based on a classic scam.
-SNAKE OIL premieres Wednesday night at 9 on FOX 5 Atlanta.
+SNAKE OIL premieres tonight at 9 on FOX 5 Atlanta.

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
 9/25/2023 - 9/29/23.
 Open to legal GA residents, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
 Five (5) winners will be selected according to the on-air announcement.
 Odds vary.
 Prize: one (1) $250 (two-hundred and fifty dollar) Visa gift card.
 (ARV:$250) For full rules, click here.
 Sponsor: COX Radio, LLC., d/b/a Cox Media Group Atlanta, 1601 W. Peachtree St. NE Atlanta, GA 30309.